Skip to content

 Maths and English

-It follows the government’s scrapping of the apprenticeship completion rule requiring learners to achieve English and maths to GCSE level last year, in a bid to boost apprenticeship uptake.
+This follows the government’s decision to scrap the apprenticeship completion rule requiring learners to achieve English and maths to GCSE level last year, in a bid to boost apprenticeship uptake.

 Visa paperwork tweak

-Existing rules give providers the discretion to fund learners if they have a “high degree of confidence” that they intend to renew their visa, and do not specify any paperwork requirements.
+Existing rules give providers discretion to fund learners if they have a “high degree of confidence” that the learner intends to renew their visa.

-Funding expert Steve Hewitt warned that providers will be “more likely to turn these learners away” over fears of losing funding if they are audited.
+Funding expert Steve Hewitt warned that providers would be “more likely to turn these learners away” over fears of losing funding if they are audited.

 Apprenticeship funding rules currently say learners are only eligible for funding if their visa ends after their end-point assessment date.